domcave/Horizon_Finance/README.md

 - **Backend Debugging:** Since we were dealing with multiple external APIs, tracking down errors required extensive logging and testing.

 Despite these challenges, we successfully built a working prototype that provides real-time, data-driven financial guidance to users at different life stages.
 We’re excited about the potential of this project and how it can help people take control of their financial future. 🚀

-## Using Horizon Finance
-**We have deployed Horizon Finance!!!**
-Use this link to see [Horizon Finance](http://horizonfinancelb-1989960674.us-east-1.elb.amazonaws.com/)

 ### Local Hosting Instructions
 While you can technically setup the backend and frontend in any order, it is highly recommended to setup the backend first.
 The frontend/client interfaces with the backend extensively, so setting up the backend first is best-practice.